shahanmny/CPU-Pro-CTF/README.md

 # CPU-Pro-CTF
- This is a Capture the Flag style type game which will involve hacking
+ This is a Capture the Flag type game, in which players find the flag by locating a vulnerability/exploit of the website

 # Situation
 CPU Pro whose slogan goes by *"The Best CPU Processors for the Best Prices"* is offering a bug bounty with a huge reward.
 Find the flag by finding a way into the admin account.